lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 3. Image files for post-processing (5-10)
 4. Bag lunch

-Take away:		One (or more) 17” x 22” print on archival (museum) quality fine art paper
+#### Take away
-		 	Two packets of Museo Fine Art papers
+- One (or more) 17” x 22” print on archival (museum) quality fine art paper
-			Workflow guidelines
+- Two packets of Museo Fine Art papers

-How to sign up:	Go to http://www.lesterpickerphoto.com/xxxxxx
+- Workflow guidelines

 #### Registration